-Electronic transmission of a document to the Electronic Filing System consistent with these procedures, together with the transmission of a "Notice of Electronic Filing" from the court, constitutes filing of the document for all purposes of the Federal Rules of Procedure and the local rules of this court, and constitutes entry of the document on the docket kept by the clerk under Fed.
+Electronic transmission of a document to the Electronic Filing System consistent with these procedures together with the transmission of a "Notice of Electronic Filing" from the court, or transmission by e-mail to the appropriate e-mail address specified in LR 5.3, constitutes filing of the document for all purposes of the Federal Rules of Procedure and the local rules of this court, and constitutes entry of the document on the docket kept by the clerk under Fed.
 R. Civ.
 P. 58 and 79 and Fed.R.Crim.P.
 49 and 55.

-Before filing a document into the Electronic Filing System, a Filing User must verify its legibility, and the electronic document file must be saved or converted into "searchable" Portable Document Format (PDF).
+Before filing a document into the Electronic Filing System, a Filing User or E-mail Filer must verify its legibility, and the electronic document file must be saved or converted into "searchable" Portable Document Format (PDF).
 A file is considered searchable when it has been either saved directly from a word processor into PDF format, or else a scanned document which has had Optical Character Recognition (OCR) performed on the document before saving in its final PDF format.

-When a document has been filed electronically, the official record is the electronic recording of the document as stored by the court, and the filing party is bound by the document as filed.
+When a document has been filed electronically or e-mailed, the official record is the electronic recording of the document as stored by the court, and the filing party is bound by the document as filed.
 Except in the case of documents first filed in paper form and subsequently submitted electronically under Part (1) of these procedures, a document filed electronically is deemed filed at the date and time stated on the "Notice of Electronic Filing" from the Electronic Filing System.
+For E-mail Filers, the document will be filed on the date received by the clerk's office at the appropriate e-mail address.

-Filing a document electronically does not alter the filing deadline for that document.
+Filing a document electronically or e-mailing a document does not alter the filing deadline for that document.
 Filing must be completed before midnight local time for the Northern Mariana Islands in order to be considered timely filed that day.